Archives: Objects

 - Gardens

-A set of 16 stone busts, housed in the Niches of the Temple of British Worthies at Stowe, Buckinghamshire, by Michael Rysbrack and collaborators, was documented 1732-1745.
+A set of sixteen stone busts, housed in the Niches of the Temple of British Worthies at Stowe, Buckinghamshire, by Michael Rysbrack and collaborators, documented 1732-1745

-Enquire about Set of 16 Stone Busts (Temple of Worthies)
+Enquire about A set of 16 Stone Busts (Temple of Worthies)

 Details